About

 Dr Penny Crook

-Adela Sobotkova is a digital historian and landscape archaeologist who investigates the evolution of past settlements in their environmental context, with special focus on the rise and decline of social complexity and human-environment interactions.
-Dr Sobotkova conducts pedestrian surveys during fieldwork in Bulgaria, Greece, and New South Wales, and digitally document and quantify material traces of past social organization and subsistence activities.
-Her contribution to the field is in the digital aggregation and streamlining of datasets for large-scale synthetic studies and in the development of innovative mobile digital technology for cross-disciplinary field data capture.
-She is an advocate of reproducible workflows and deep digital practice, and as a member of the Carpentries, teaches and promotes digital literacy.
+Adéla Sobotkova is a digital historian and landscape archaeologist who investigates the evolution of past settlements in their environmental context, with special focus on the rise and decline of social complexity and human–environment interactions.
+Adéla conducts pedestrian surveys during fieldwork in Bulgaria, Greece, New South Wales and Denmark.
+She is an expert in digital aggregation and streamlining of datasets for large-scale synthetic studies.
+She is an advocate of reproducible workflows and deep digital practice, and as a member of the Software Carpentries, teaches and promotes digital literacy.
 Her technical forte is open-source mobile field recording, data and software project management, and regional remote sensing for cultural heritage monitoring.
+Adéla has been a project coordinator, workflow designer, and user of FAIMS since its inception in 2012, and is a co-founder of EFN Pty Ltd.